Skip to main content

 Querying Databricks

-- Click on + Add button of the query manager at the bottom panel of the editor.
+1. Click the + Add button of the query manager at the bottom panel of the editor.

-- Select the SQL Mode from the dropdown.
-(ToolJet currently supports only SQL mode for Databricks interactions.)
+3. Select the SQL Mode from the dropdown.

 You can apply transformations to the query results.
 Refer to our transformations documentation for more information: link